NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/looker/index.md

 Looker connects to a database in order to query the data.
 In this tutorial, we use Google Big Query as an example.
 Learn [how to connect Google BigQuery to Looker](https://docs.looker.com/setup-and-management/database-config/google-bigquery#create_a_temporary_dataset_for_persistent_derived_tables).

-Once you load Cloudflare logs into your database, [connect the database to Looker](https://docs.looker.com/setup-and-management/connecting-to-db).
+Once you load Khulnasoft logs into your database, [connect the database to Looker](https://docs.looker.com/setup-and-management/connecting-to-db).

 ## Task 2 - Create a new LookML project from the public Git repository